symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

 |symbol-bootstrap| has created multiple nodes with corresponding accounts.
 To interact with any of these accounts (to transfer mosaics **to** it, for example) you need its address or its public key.
 To fully control an account (to transfer mosaics **from** it, for example) you need its private key.

-All this information can be retrieved from a file in the ``config`` folder:
+All this information can be retrieved from a YAML file in the ``config`` folder:

 ``target/config/generated-addresses/addresses.yml``